Coherent-Partners/spark-ts-sdk/docs/batches.md

 before you can perform any operations on it.

 > [!IMPORTANT]
-> It is a good practice to retain the `id` of the newly-created batch pipeline.
+> It is good practice to retain the `id` of the newly created pipeline.
-> This identifier will be used to reference the batch pipeline in subsequent operations.
+> This identifier will be used to reference the pipeline in subsequent operations.

 ### Arguments